gut0oliveira/Data-Engineering/README.md

 ## ✅Bootcamp NTT Data
 ### Introduction:
-In this project, acting as a Data Scientist, I performed all the necessary steps to make predictions on a data set.
-The process involved everything from collecting/extracting data to creating prediction models using machine learning (ML).
-At the end of the project, I was able to determine the price of each release, gathering information about Space X and creating dashboards for his team.
-Additionally, the project determines whether SpaceX will reuse the first stage.
 </br>
 </br>
 To access it, click the link to be redirected to the project page👇🏻